0-harshit-0/0-harshit-0/blogs/html.md

 <div>footer</div>
 ```

-Now, this can look fine, and you can style it, add animations, etc., but the machine sees only one thing everywhere (i.e., `<div>`).
+Now, this looks fine, and you can style it, add animations, etc., but the machine sees only one thing everywhere (i.e., `<div>`).
 It will try to infer structure using other signals, but not having meaningful tags can lead to issues.

-> [!WARNING]
-> The blog is not completed yet.
-Check back later for more updates
+## Attributes

+- Attributes add extra information and behavior to an HTML element by attaching name/value pairs inside the opening tag (for example, href, src, alt, id, class).
+- "id" is meant to uniquely identify one element on a page, while "class" is reusable across many elements (and one element can have multiple classes).
+- Example: `<div id="hero" class="section section--featured">...</div>`.
+> Explore more attributes at https://www.w3schools.com/html/html_attributes.asp.

+## Topics to cover to complete your HTML journey:
+- Tags (semantics, metas, doctype, etc)
+- Attributes (styles, events, i18n, a11y, datasets)
+- Elements (an element is typically a start tag + content + end tag, or a void element)
+- Templates
+- Custom elements
+- JSON schema

 > [!NOTE]
-> Recommended source for learning: https://web.dev/html.
+> Recommended(by me) source for complete and properly learning: https://web.dev/html.

-## Other reading material
+## More reading material

 - [HTML history](https://www.w3.org/People/Raggett/book4/ch02.html#:~:text=In%20other%20words%2C%20there%20could,from%20one%20paper%20to%20another.)
 - https://web.dev/html